wpfleger96/Calculator/README.md

     ```markdown
     # Project Submission

-    Author: YOUR NAME (LAST 3 DIGITS OF 810 NUMBER HERE)
+    Author1: YOUR NAME (LAST 3 DIGITS OF 810/811 NUMBER HERE)
+    Author2: PARTNER'S NAME (LAST 3 DIGITS of 810/811)

     [If you did any of the exra credit then please indicate that here.]
     ```